yquanjun/ades-2021s2-backend-tester/README.md

     npm run start-win
     ```

+3. Create Queues in the backend

+    ```
+    npm run populate-website
+    ```

-3. Start populating customers with the following
+4. Start populating customers with the following

     ```
     npm run <SCENARIO>